Australia and sanctions

-The Consolidated List is a list of all persons and entities who are subject to targeted financial sanctions under Australian sanctions law.
-Those listed may be Australian citizens, foreign nationals, or residents in Australia or overseas.
+The Consolidated List is a list of all persons and entities listed under Australian sanctions laws.
+Listed persons and entities are subject to targeted financial sanctions.
+Listed persons may also be subject to travel bans.

-You should check the Consolidated List before undertaking an activity to ensure you do not contravene an Australian sanctions law.
-You can check the list at any time and subscribe to our email list to receive notifications on updates to the Consolidated List.
+You should check the Consolidated List before undertaking an activity to ensure you do not contravene Australian sanctions laws.

 What should I do if I find a match on the Consolidated List?

-If your proposed activity in any way involves a person or entity listed on the Consolidated List, you should seek legal advice before taking further action.
+If your proposed activity in any way involves a person or entity listed on the Consolidated List, you should consider seeking legal advice before taking further action.

-What if it is unclear whether an asset is owned or controlled by a person or entity on the Consolidated List?
+What if it is unclear whether an asset that I hold is owned or controlled by a person or entity on the Consolidated List?

 Asset holders may request the assistance of the AFP to determine whether or not an asset is owned or controlled by a person or entity on the Consolidated List.

 To make a referral to the AFP, download a referral form.
 The form should be completed with as much information as possible about the asset, including its owner or controller, and the asset holder’s contact details.
 The completed form should be emailed to the AFP National Operations and State Service Centre (NOSSC) at NOSSC@afp.gov.au (Contact Tel.
 (02) 5126 0000).